 Paver Driveway

-Whether or not a paver driveway is a good idea depends on a number of factors, including your budget, aesthetic preferences, and maintenance requirements.
+Whether or not a paver driveway is a good idea depends on several factors.
 Here are some pros and cons to consider:

 Pros: